Bucketlist Croatia: Seven Islands, One Boat

 Experiences

-7 nights aboard a boutique small ship, en-suite cabin (twin-share)
+7 nights aboard a boutique small ship, en-suite cabin (double-share)

 1 pre-cruise hotel night in Split